-Ireland also has seven world class private-sector colleges, whose size ranges from the tiny Burren College of Art, which only has about 200 students, to the huge Dublin Business School, which has a huge student community of about 9,000.
+Ireland can also boast of seven world class private-sector colleges, whose size ranges from the tiny Burren College of Art, that only has somewhere around 200 students, to the huge Dublin Business School, having a strong and a huge student community comprising of students around 9,000.

-These varied selection of higher education institutes are combined with beautiful countryside historic cities and Ireland’s unique culture which plays a vital role in making the country a highly attractive study destination for students across the world.
+These varied selection of institutes for higher education are combined with beautiful countryside historic cities and Ireland’s unique culture which plays a vital role in making the country a highly sort after study destination for students across the world.

 Universities and Institutions providing Higher Education:

-Ireland is home to several colleges of education providing specialised training for primary school teachers.
-The colleges of education in Ireland offer a 3-year Bachelor of Education degree and also an 18-month postgraduate diploma.
-Post-primary teachers generally do a primary degree which is followed by a postgraduate diploma.
+Ireland is home to many colleges providing primary school teacher's specialised training.
+The colleges of education in Ireland offer 3-year Bachelor degree in Education and also a postgraduate diploma course of 18-months.
+Teachers of Post-primary education generally opt for a primary degree which is again followed by a pg diploma course.

-The Higher Education Authority (HEA) is the statutory planning and development body in Ireland for higher education and research.
-The HEA has wide advisory powers throughout the whole of the third-level education sector.
-It is also the funding authority for the institutes of technology, universities and many other designated higher education institutions.
+Higher Education Authority is the most important planning and development body in Ireland for research and higher education.
+The authority for higher education has vast advisory powers in the third-level education sector.
+It is also the authority for funding technological institutes, universities and many other designated institutions for higher education.

-The National Strategy for Higher Education to 2030, was launched in Ireland in the year 2011, which will help in the transformation of Ireland’s higher education sector over the next two decades.
+The National Strategy for Higher Education to 2030, was launched in Ireland in the year 2011, which will help in the transformation of higher education sector in Ireland over the next two decades.